LEFapps/mani-pona/README.md

 Loreco uses trust-based logic extensibly, as it fits well with the socio-philosophical theory behind SuMSy.

 The mot important concept to understand (for the centralized implementation), is that users can and should be able to __"defer"__ to a Loreco server of their choice that will maintain "their" ledger.
-Even though this is - at the moment - mostyly a theoretical choice, the idea of being able to switch is central to the idea that trust is given to the organisation that runs the Loreco service, it is not demanded (or even hard-coded).
+Even though this is - at the moment - mostly a theoretical choice, the idea of being able to switch is central to the idea that trust is given to the organization that runs the Loreco service, it is not demanded (or even hard-coded).

 Note that, at the moment, centralized Loreco servers are not interoperable.
 So, they form their own __exclusionary monetary ecosystem__.